-Carmen, author of Tia Alia , returns to bring us a delicious lemon and meringue pudding that is easy to prepare.
+Carmen, author of Tia Alia , is back to bring us a delicious and easy-to-make lemon meringue pudding.
 Any excuse will be good to prepare this delicious dessert!

-Attention sweet tooth and fans of citrus flavors because this lemon curd and meringue pudding could become your new favorite dessert.
-Halfway between a sponge cake and a coulant, the texture of this sweet, soft, spongy and slightly moist, is tremendously addictive.
-Well, the texture and also the taste.
-Because everything that contains lemon curd is guaranteed success!
+Attention sweet tooth and citrus flavour lovers, because this lemon curd and meringue pudding could become your new favourite dessert.
+Halfway between a sponge cake and a coulant, the texture of this sweet, soft, spongy and slightly moist, is incredibly addictive.
+Well, the texture and also the flavour.
+Because anything with lemon curd is guaranteed to be a hit!

-These lemon curd pudding can be eaten as is, that is, without the topping, but we must admit that the meringue suits the lemon like a glove.
-It is also very easy to prepare and if we have to wait for the pudding to cool down, why not dedicate that time to such a noble task?
-They are very lucid and it is already known that food enters through the eyes, so do not be lazy and encourage you to make the complete recipe.
-You will appreciate it and they will thank you.
-Little word.
+These lemon curd puddings can be eaten as is, that is, without the topping, but you have to admit that the meringue goes perfectly with the lemon.
+It is also very easy to prepare and if we have to wait for the puddings to cool down, why not dedicate that time to such a noble task?
+They look great and, as we all know, food enters through the eyes, so don't be lazy and try the full recipe.
+You will appreciate it and they will appreciate it.
+I promise.

 Le Creuset ceramic ramekins , Zwilling bamboo wood cutting board and Pallarès carbon steel knife .